pantheon-systems/documentation/source/content/guides/account-mgmt/plans/07-site-plans.md

 ### Disable Addons When Downgrading to Basic Plan

-[Redis Object Caching](/redis) and [Pantheon Search](/solr) are not available for Basic sites.
+[Object Caching](/object-cache) and [Pantheon Search](/solr) are not available for Basic sites.
 These features must be disabled in order to select Basic as the new site plan when upgrading or downgrading plans.

 To remove these addons: